-- The corridors, auditorium steps, library stairways, open air theater, place around the canteen, and the library block are treated as silent zones and students are not permitted to assemble in these silent zones.
+- The corridors, auditorium steps, library stairways, open air theater, places around the canteen, and the library block are treated as silent zones and students are not permitted to assemble in these silent zones.
 The College has stone benches in the campus for the student to sit on during their free time and sitting on the steps of any building at any time of the day is not permitted.

 - The College seriously takes note of misbehavior, insubordination, habitual tardiness, instigating indiscipline by violence, groupism, class clashes, irregular work habits, un-becoming language or conduct, obscenity in word or deed, carrying weapons or firecrackers are punishable by fine, suspension or dismissal.
-The College is declared an alcohol, smoking and drug free area and offenders face dismissal.
+The College is declared as an alcohol, smoking and drug free area and offenders face dismissal.

 - Destroying College property, furniture, lab equipment or defacing walls are serious offences.
 The class rooms should be kept neat and tidy.
 Writing and drawing on the benches and desks are strictly prohibited.

-- Misbehaviour outside the College affects the reputation of the College and has an impact on the students.
+- Misbehaviors outside the College affects the reputation of the College and has an impact on the students.
 The College reserves the right to take necessary action and make rules that are necessary in the interest of the student community.

 - Students are expected to conduct themselves according to the College decorum and shall be dressed neatly and decently.